Brian Kurtz once wrote, “you can’t beat a swipe file for deep insight and inspiration.”

 - Statistics and research;

-- Great copy you see in pop-ups, Facebook ads, sales pages, landing pages, and homepages;
+- Great copy you see in a punchy a pop-up, or a persuasive Facebook ad, sales page, landing page, or homepage;

-- Pieces of content using copywriting formulas like AIDA, FAB, or PAS;
+- Pieces of content using a copywriting formula like AIDA, FAB, or PAS;

 - Excerpts demonstrating great storytelling skills.